MattMcMurray/Gradr/README.md

+### Getting started and setting up the dev environment:
+I'm going to be using a VM and it's recommended that everyone working on the project should, so that we all use the same environment

+- To ease the process of creating and maintaining a virtual machine, I highly recommend [Vagrant](https://www.vagrantup.com/)
+    - Vagrant uses VirtualBox to quickly set up and tear down virtual machines, and by including the `Vagrantfile` in the repo, we can all use the exact same configuration
+    - Vagrant is cross-platform
+    - Install Vagrant from the link above (you'll also need VirtualBox, but I believe the Vagrant installer handles that)
+- Once you've installed vagrant, `cd` into your local version of the repo
+- Run `vagrant up`
+- Once that's done, run `vagrant ssh`
+    - BAM!
+You've SSH'd into your VM
+- `cd` into `/vagrant`
+    - This is a shared folder, basically it is mirroring the folder that the Vagrantfile is located in on your local machine, which also happens to be the repository
+- run `./get_started`
+    - you may have to modify the permissions on this file; if it doesn't run, try `chmod +x ./get_started && ./get_started`
+- Node.js and all dependencies should now be installed.
+If you run into any issues, talk to Matt and he can probably walk you through it.

 ### Working on a new feature (using the command line):
 - Make sure you have pulled the latest changes from the current iteration branch
 - If your local copy is all up to date, create and checkout a new branch: